thewhiteninja/ntfstool/README.md

 ### Shell

-There is a limited shell with few commands (exit, cd, ls , cat , pwd, cp).
+There is a limited shell with few commands (exit, cd, ls, cat, pwd, cp).

 ## Help & Examples

-the help command displays some examples for each command.
+Help command displays description and examples for each command.
-Options can be entered as decimal or hex number with "0x" prefix.
+Options can be entered as decimal or hex number with "0x" prefix (ex: inode).

     ntfstool help [command]